apowers313/open-element-template/README.md

 * `npm run deploydocs` -- deploy your documentation to GitHub (requires that the `GH_TOKEN` environment variable be set to your GitHub personal token, created above)
 * `npm run testdocs` -- generate docs for your components, and fire up a webserver and a browser to view them -- great for testing your docs as you are writing them
 * `npm run config` -- if you didn't complete configuration during installation, this is how you can kick it off again
+* `git cz -a` -- commit all changes using Commitizen
 * Check in your code to automatically test it, build documentation, and deploy documentation

 ## How to Develop Your Custom Element